Amsterdam/amsterdam-app-frontend/README.md

 }
 ```

-## Deep links
+## Deeplinks

 These are links from outside the app that will open the app and trigger something:

-- Authorizing project managers: amsterdam://omgevingsmanager/home/:id (id is generated by our backend).
+- Authorizing project managers: `amsterdam://omgevingsmanager/home/:id` (`id` is generated by our backend).

 ## Keep your code secure

+Add new files containing API keys or credentials to `.gitignore`.
+These files may not be pushed to the repo.

 We use `detect-secrets` to scan the codebase for secrets.
 This results in a .secrets.baseline file in the root of the project:

 - <https://github.com/Yelp/detect-secrets>

 ## Tips and tricks

 1. To see what's in the async store, type `showAsyncStorageContentInDev()` in the React Native Debugger console.
-..